andrehrferreira/dek-CLI/README.md

 * Has an optional base skeleton to facilitate the development (https://github.com/dekproject/boostrap)
 * Installs development components (cross-env, mocha, nodemon, babel-cli, etc)
 * Configure Webpack and Babel for ES6 (Client and Server)
-* It has plugins for basic services (Express, MongoDB, Redis, Authentication, etc)
+* It has plugins for basic services (MongoDB, Redis, Authentication, etc)
 * Set up production and development environment for Angular, React and Vue.js
 * Generates configuration file for Docker and Docker-compose
 * Be happy =)

 ### Instalation